Savyonsh/MineSweeperGame/README.md

 # MineSweeperGame

-The classic mineSweeper game that was included in Windows operating system.
+The classic MineSweeper game that was included in Windows operating system.